CESNET/GPUJPEG/README.md

     if ( decoder == NULL )
         return -1;

-Now we have two options.
-The first is to do nothing and decoder will postpone buffer allocations to decoding first image where it determines proper image size and all other parameters.
-All the following images must have the same parameters.
-The second option is to provide input image size and optionally other parameters and the decoder will allocate all buffers and it is fully ready when encoding even the first image.
+Now we have **two options**.
+The first is to do nothing and decoder will postpone buffer allocations to decoding first image where it determines proper image size and all other parameters (recommended).
+The second option is to provide input image size and other parameters (reset interval, interleaving) and the decoder will allocate all buffers and it is fully ready when encoding even the first image:

-    struct gpujpeg_parameters param;
+    // you can skip this code below and let the decoder initialize automatically struct gpujpeg_parameters param;
     gpujpeg_set_default_parameters(&param);
     param.restart_interval = 16;